German nativity scene

 Frequently Asked Questions About Nativität

-Is Nativität a religious-only concept in Germany?
+Is Nativität exclusively a religious tradition in Germany?

 D